Analysis of Minimizers of the Lawrence-Doniach Energy for Superconductors in Applied Fields: Introduction

-The convergence of the average scaled vorticity in the layers to the Lebesgue measure generalizes a result for minimizers of the two-dimensional Ginzburg-Landau energy $F_{\epsilon}$ studied by Sandier and Serfaty (see Cor.
-8.1 in \cite{SS}).
+The convergence of the average scaled vorticity in the layers to the Lebesgue measure generalizes a result for minimizers of the two-dimensional Ginzburg-Landau energy $F_{\epsilon}$ studied by Sandier and Serfaty.
+(See Cor.
+8.1 in \cite{SS}.)
 They showed that for minimizers of $F_\epsilon$, the scaled vorticity measure $\frac{\mu}{h_{ex}}$ converges to $d\hat{x}$ in $H^{-1}(\Omega)$ as $\epsilon\rightarrow 0$.
-The vorticity measure $\mu_n$ in each layer is a gauge-invariant version of the Jacobian determinant of $u_n$, and is analagous to the vorticity in fluids.
+The vorticity measure $\mu_n$ in each layer is a gauge-invariant version of the Jacobian determinant of $u_n$, and is analogous to the vorticity in fluids.
 If $u_n$ is given in polar coordinates by $\rho_n e^{i\theta_n}$, then $\mu_n=\hat{\textnormal{curl}}\{\rho_n^2 ({\hat {\nabla}} \theta_n-\hat {A}_n)\}+\hat{\textnormal{curl}}{\hat{A}}_n$.
-The above corollary indicates that on average there are numerous vortices and they have an approximately uniform distribution.
-More detailed results on the nature and number of vortices for minimizers of the Lawrence-Doniach energy is an interesting open problem to which the results of this paper should be relevant.
+The above theorem indicates that on average there are numerous vortices and they have an approximately uniform distribution.
+More detailed results on the nature, location, and number of vortices for minimizers of the Lawrence-Doniach energy is an interesting open problem to which the results of this paper should be relevant.
+It would also be interesting to analyze the asymptotic behavior of minimizers when the applied magnetic field is $h_{ex} \vec{e}$ for $h_{ex}$ in the regime considered here but with $\vec {e}$ a unit vector that is not perpendicular to the horizontal layers.

-Recall that another model for certain high-temperature anisotropic superconductors is the three-dimensional anisotropic Ginzburg-Landau model.
-In this model, a mass tensor with unequal principal values is introduced to account for the anisotropic structure in the superconductor.
+Recall that another model for a large class of high-temperature anisotropic superconductors is the three-dimensional anisotropic Ginzburg-Landau model.
+In that model, a mass tensor with unequal principal values is introduced to account for the anisotropic structure in the superconductor.
 (See \cite{Chapman} and \cite{Iye} for more background information.)
-For a given admissible function $(\psi,\vec{A})$ in $H^1(D;\mathbb{C}) \times E$, the anisotropic Ginzburg-Landau energy $\mathcal{G}_{AGL}^{\epsilon}$ is given by
+For a given admissible function $(\psi,\vec{A})$ in $H^1(D;\mathbb{C}) \times E$, the anisotropic Ginzburg-Landau energy $\mathcal{G}_{AGL}^{\epsilon,\lambda}$ in an applied magnetic field $\vec{H}=h_{ex}\vec{e}_3$ is given by